yarexzigonzalez/messaging-websocket-poc/README.md

 To test the relay with two clients, run it on your phone (as `alice`) and press `w` for a second client in the browser (as `bob`), or any two combinations of device + browser tab.
 Send a message from one to the other, it should show up instantly on the other side.

-Note: `SERVER_URL` in `App.tsx` is currently hardcoded to a specific local IP address, update it to match your own machine's IP (`ipconfig getifaddr en0` on Mac & on Windows: ipconfig and look for IPv4 Address) before running.
+Note: `SERVER_URL` in `App.tsx` is currently hardcoded to a specific local IP address, update it to match your own machine's IP (`ipconfig getifaddr en0` on Mac & on Windows `ipconfig and look for IPv4 Address`) before running.

 ## Things I chose to leave out on purpose